tanishhhk/hisaab/README.md

 ## Roadmap

 Native iOS and Android builds are planned, for the App Store and Google Play.
-The web app is the reference implementation and will stay free.
+The web app implementation and will stay free.

 ---